fables-tales/nemesis/spec.md

 * `teams`: a list of all the teams in that college.
 Example `['team-ABC']`.
 * `college_name`: the name of the college.

-##GET /user/:userid
+##GET /user/:username

-Gets information about the user specified in the URL parameter `userid`.
+Gets information about the user specified in the URL parameter `username`.

 ####Parameters